 Provide context through embedded screenshots, videos, and GIFs

-Screenshots, videos, and GIFs may not be necessary for every article or process, but can be helpful to orient new users.
+Screenshots, videos, and GIFs may not be necessary for every article or process, but can be helpful to orient new customers.
 Crop screenshots tightly around the action to focus attention.

 Formatting technical content

 Technical content uses organization, capitalization, and other formatting to help convey meaning.
 Although articles are organized differently, some formatting tips are consistent throughout all technical content.

 Capitalize proper names of Mailchimp products, features, pages, tools, and teams when directly mentioned.
 In step-by-step instructions, capitalize and bold navigation and button labels as they appear in the app.

 - Navigate to the Reports page.